NeilChandran/talon/README.md

 Talon does.
 You describe your ideal customer in plain English, get a live-sourced table of matched people back in seconds, review personalized connection notes generated for each one, and launch the full sequence without leaving the app.

-The motivation is direct: Hedwig's ICP is founders and operators at early-stage startups.
+The motivation is direct: B2B companies ICP is founders and operators at startups/enterprises.
 We needed a repeatable way to find them and reach them on LinkedIn.
 We built Talon to solve our own outbound problem and turned it into a standalone tool.

 ---